 DCIS is very early breast cancer.
-In DCIS, the cancer cells are only found inside the ducts.
+In DCIS, the cancer cells are only inside the milk ducts.
 (Ducts are the tiny tubes that carry milk to the nipple).
 The cancer cells have not spread through the walls of the ducts into the nearby breast tissue.
 Nearly all women with DCIS can be cured.

-Because there’s no lump, IBC may not show up on a mammogram.
+Because there’s no lump, IBC might not show up on a mammogram.
 This can make it harder to find IBC early.
 It’s more likely to spread and is harder to cure than invasive ductal or lobular cancer.

 A change seen on your mammogram may be the first sign of breast cancer.
 Or you may have found a lump or other change in your breast.